dariotarantini/vgram/README.md

 **vgram** is a bot library for the Telegram Bot API written in V.
 The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.

-It currently implements every method from Telegram Bot API 4.8
+It currently implements every method from Telegram Bot API 5.6
 ## Installing
 - Using vpm: `v install dariotarantini.vgram`
 - Using vpkg: `vpkg get vgram`

-## TBA
-Currently, due to some vlang issues, this library have some limitations.
-Some part of the code are commented, check types.v

 ## Getting started
 1. Search for the “@botfather” telegram bot and start it